Popcorncraft/python-3d-engine/README.md

 # python-3d-engine
 A 3d engine using python and pygame.

-This project is a version of javidx9's 3d engine but translated from cpp to python.
+This project is a version of javidx9's 3d engine but translated from c++ to python.

 https://www.youtube.com/watch?v=ih20l3pJoeU